Master's Program Deadlines

-All students interested in pursuing a Masters or PhD in Mechanical Engineering use the Stanford Graduate Admissions Application.
-Your application will consist of the following:
+All students interested in pursuing a Masters in Mechanical Engineering must use the Stanford Graduate Admissions Application.
+A complete application includes all of the materials listed below and must be received by Stanford by the application deadline.

 Graduate application checklist